FREQUENTLY ASKED QUESTIONS ABOUT TUITION ASSISTANCE:

 What if the TAP award is too small?
 Are any of the pre-paid fees refundable?

-The testing fee (new students) and the $43 fee to FAST are non-refundable.
-However, you may receive a refund of your registration or re-enrollment deposit if the TAP award is insufficient for you to enroll your children for the 2018-2019 school year.
+The $45 fee to FAST is non-refundable.
+However, you may receive a refund of your registration or re-enrollment deposit if the TAP award is insufficient for you to enroll your children.
 Once you receive your TAP award commitment letter, we ask that you let us know of your intent within ten (10) days.

 Is there any requirement of me, after receiving a TAP award?